October 9, 2017

 Well, in most cases the answer is yes!
 Transplanting into scalp scars in very much possible and we do this quite regularly here at the Hair Transplant Dubai Clinic.
 Our hair transplant surgeons are experienced in performing hair transplantations on a wide variety of scalp scars.
 However, there are certain factors that are taken into account before deciding whether a person is a good candidate for scar revision through transplantation or not.

-Transplanted hairs grow in a scar tissue as long as it is not very thick.
-Sometimes the scars are raised above the surface of skin and this hampers growth of transplanted hairs.
-In this case the scar is first flattened either through cortisone injections or through excision.
+Transplanted hairs grow in scar tissue as long as it is not very thick.
+Sometimes the scars are raised above the surface of the skin and this hampers the growth of transplanted hairs.
+In this case, the scar is first flattened either through cortisone injections or through excision.
 Once the scar is flat and smooth, hair transplantation is performed.

 Transplanted hair follicles require efficient blood supply for their survival and healthy growth.
 But sometimes blood supply to an area is reduced due to scarring.
 This ultimately reduces the chances of a successful hair transplant.
 Nevertheless, there are certain techniques that surgeons use to improve blood flow into the scarred areas.
 One commonly used technique is Minoxidil application to the treatment area before and after the surgery.

-Furthermore, you have to take very good care of your transplanted grafts after the surgery as scarred scalp does not hold the grafts as well as a normal, healthy scalp tissue does.
+Furthermore, you have to take very good care of your transplanted grafts after the surgery as the scarred scalp does not hold the grafts, as well as a normal, healthy scalp tissue, does.
 This makes the transplanted grafts more susceptible to dislodging.

 Schedule A Free Consultation: